limanwang/limanwang.github.io/index.md

 # About Me

 Here is **Liman Wang (王莉漫)**.

 <img src="images/liman03.jpg" class="floatpic">

-I am currently pursuing a PhD in Intelligent Robotics at the [University of York](https://www.york.ac.uk/#/), UK, under the supervision of Professor [Jihong Zhu](https://jihong-zhu.github.io/).
+I am a PhD student in Intelligent Robotics at the [University of York](https://www.york.ac.uk/#/), UK, under the supervision of Professor [Jihong Zhu](https://jihong-zhu.github.io/).

+My research focuses on **robotic manipulation**, **dexterous hands and grippers**, and **multimodal/generative artificial intelligence**.
+I am particularly interested in building intelligent robotic systems that can perceive, reason, and manipulate objects in complex real-world scenarios.

-I graduated with a Master's degree in Intelligent Robotics (first-class honor, with the first place in the class) from the University of York.
-I worked as an Algorithm Engineer at [Schneider Electric Co., Ltd.](https://www.se.com/ww/en/#/), a Fortune Global 500 company, for 3 years.
+Before starting my PhD, I received my Master's degree in Intelligent Robotics from the University of York with **Distinction**, ranking **first in my cohort**.
+I also worked as an Algorithm Engineer at [Schneider Electric Co., Ltd.](https://www.se.com/ww/en/#/), a Fortune Global 500 company, for three years.

-I love surfskating🛹!
-If you are interested in any aspect of me, I would love to chat and collaborate.
+Outside research, I enjoy surfskating 🛹.
+I am always happy to chat about research ideas, collaboration opportunities, or anything interesting in robotics and AI.

 ---